vimontgames/vgframework/README.md

 ## Using precompiled binaries (users)

-- Run **Editor.exe** to launch the editor.
+- Run `Editor.exe` to launch the editor.
-- Run **Game.exe** to start the game.
+- Run `Game.exe` to start the game.

 ## Building from sources (programmers)

-By default, VGFramework uses the precompiled binaries: Editor.exe, Game.exe, and the DLLs located in the /bin/ folder.
+By default, VGFramework uses the precompiled binaries: `Editor.exe`, `Game.exe`, and the DLLs located in the `bin/` folder.

-When you build locally, executable files for Editor.exe and Game.exe will be created in your /build/ folder.\
+When you build locally, executable files will be created in your `build/` folder.\
 The program will use these locally built files if they are present; otherwise, it will fallback to the precompiled binaries.

 ### To build from sources: